gfiehler/rabbithub/README.md

 |  |   | X | X  | /subscribe/q/*queue_name* <br> /*vhost*/subscribe/q/*queue_name* | Unsubscribe to a Queue. <br>Payload: "hub.mode=subscribe&hub.callback=http://10.1.1.8:4567/sub1&<br>hub.topic=foo&hub.verify=sync".<br>See Table below for Options.   |
 |  |   | X | X  | /subscribe/x/*exchange_name* <br> /*vhost*/subscribe/x/*exchange_name* | Unsubscribe to an Exchange.  <br>Payload: "hub.mode=subscribe&hub.callback=http://10.1.1.8:4567/sub1&<br>hub.topic=foo&hub.verify=sync&hub.verify=async&hub.lease_seconds=86400".<br>See Table below for Options.  |

+#### Uniqueness of Subscriber
+A Unique Subscriber is defined by
+ * vhost
+ * resource type (queue/exchange)
+ * resource name
+ * callback url
+ * topic

+ NOTE:  *It is possible to create multiple subscribers to the same queue, depending on the queue type.
+If this occurs, the subscribers share the queue and each message will only go to one subscriber.*

 ### Subscription Options
 | Parameter  | Description  |
 | :--- |:---|